TULiberalArts/Religion/pages/next-stops.md

 description: >-
   Religion majors develop an in-demand skill set.
 With a degree in religion from Temple University, the world is at your fingertips.
-keywords: >-
-  Temple Department of Religion, jobs for religion majors, Careers in Religious Studies, Religious Studies Jobs
+keywords: 'careers in religious studies, apply, transfer, visit'
 layout: page
 published: true
 ---